weaviate/weaviate-io/docs/weaviate/guides/_how-to-import-data.md

 # Introduction

 Data is added through the RESTful API.
-Python and JavaScript clients are available.
 The syntax of a data object is as follows:

 ```json
 {